There are presently no open calls for submissions.

 The two (2) issues come out usually, hopefully, in late August and early February.
 The February issue contains the contest winner and is featured at the annual AWP conference.

-- Where Submittable prompts you, please include your name, mailing address, phone number, email address, title of piece, and approximate word count.
-But DO NOT include this information anywhere on the manuscript you upload--not even in the file name.
+- Where Submittable prompts you to create a cover letter, please include your name, mailing address, phone number, email address, and title of piece, and approximate word count.
+But DO NOT include your name or contact information anywhere on the manuscript you upload--not even in the file name.

 - 8,000 word limit